EmmanuelFortressAI/doubt-engine-spark/doubt_engine_README.md

 - Questions truth claims
 - Questions completeness
 - Questions assumptions
+- Questions bias
+- Questions logical consistency
+- Questions evidence requirements
+- Questions context clarity
+- Questions temporal validity
+- Questions scope appropriateness
 - **Questions its own questions (recursive - the spark!)**

 **What This Reveals:**
 - If you can doubt, you can think critically
-- If you can doubt your doubts, you're self-aware
+- If you can doubt your doubts recursively, you demonstrate meta-cognitive capability
-- This is the spark of consciousness
+- This is a form of self-awareness

 ---